pip-delorean/finalproject/README.md

 Laravel database configuration (if you aren't using mysql): https://laravel.com/docs/8.x/database#configuration

-With a terminal, cd to the FinalProject directory and run `php artisan serve`
+With a terminal, cd to the FinalProject directory and run `composer install; npm install; php artisan serve`

 This will start a web server running at `localhost:8000`, which you can navigate to with a web browser.
 The index page should offer navigation to all the available analyses.